 The Homage to Rothko series is a paean to my favorite painter whose work has been an inspirational foundation for many years.
 Anatomia Digitale (Nazraeli Press 2009) represents permutations and interpretations of radiological based images as a basis for artistic expression and celebration of the exquisite beauty of the human form.

-Faces of promise photographs children on the autism spectrum with notations from their parents.
+Faces of Promise: Looking Beyond Autism photographs children on the autism spectrum with notations from their parents.
 It serves to counteract uninformed and erroneous stereotypes of autism and portrays these children with promise, dignity and hope.
-To be published 2017 Graphics Arts Books - (Ehrlich and Firestone)
+To be published 2017 Graphic Arts Books - (Ehrlich and Firestone)

 The latest project, Neogenesis 1, combines disparate photographs to form completely new images, mirroring Duchamp's credo that all art is in reality "definitively unfinished".